 WASH DOWN breaker on the DC Power Panel.
-A hose and spray nozzle are stored in the right side locker below the Windlass.
+A hose and spray nozzle are stored in the locker on the right side below the Windlass.

 Turn off the WASH DOWN circuit breaker after use to prevent burning out the pump.